carla-simulator/carla/Docs/adv_synchrony_timestep.md

 CARLA is built over a client-server architecture.
 The server runs the simulation.
 The client retrieves information, and demands for changes in the world.
 This section deals with communication between client and server.

 By default, CARLA runs in __asynchronous mode__.
 The server runs the simulation as fast as possible, without waiting for the client.
-On __synchronous mode__, the server waits for a client tick, a "ready to go" message, before updating to the following simulation step.
+On __synchronous mode__, the server keeps a list of the clients registered to it, and waits for them to send a tick, a "ready to go" message, before updating to the following simulation step.

 !!!
 Note
-    In a multiclient architecture, only one client should tick.
-The server reacts to every tick received as if it came from the same client.
-Many client ticks will make the create inconsistencies between server and clients.
+    In a multiclient architecture, __all__ the clients have to tick.
+If a client does not tick, the server will stay on hold and freeze.

 ### Setting synchronous mode